theIoTLab/ProtocolAdapterManager/README.md

 #####Connection
 If in your system there are DAs that are connection initiators, you are able to explicitly connect to the devices they handle.
 Usually this is the only way to start getting data from that devices.
 To connect to a device, you should use the `connectDev()` method of the IProtocolAdapter interface, passing the ID of the device you want to connect to.
 The Protocol Adapter will take care of finding the DA that manages that device.
 Beware that, if the device is handled by more than one DA, the Protocol Adapter won’t be able to pick one of them for you.
 In this case you should use the `forceConnectDev()` method of the IProtocolAdapter interface to connect to the device, passing both the ID of the device you want to connect to and the ID of the DA you want to use for the connection as arguments.
 If you don’t do this way, the Protocol Adapter will throw an exception when you try to perform a regular connection.
 To find out how many DA handles a single device, please refer to the previous section.
 Anyway, when the connection with the device is established, the `registerDevice()` method of the IProtocolAdapterListener interface is called by the Protocol Adapter to notify the event, no matter what method was called to perform the connection.
-The same method get called even when the connection is spontaneous (in case the DA is not connection initiator).
+The same method gets called even when the connection is spontaneous (in case the DA is not connection initiator).

 #####Configuration
 Some DAs may support device configuration.
 To find out if a DA supports it, you can retrieve its Capabilities object and invoke the `getDeviceConfigurationType()` method.
 This way you will know if the configuration is not supported, if its supported only before you connect to a device, if its supported at runtime, or if it’s supported both before you connect to a device and at runtime.